wordproof/wordproof-timestamp/readme.txt

 4. Change the settings in the WordProof Timestamp plugin options panel.

 == Changelog ==
-= 3.0.0 =
+= 3.0.1 =
-*Release date: March 6st, 2022*
+*Release date: May 3rd, 2022*
-* A lot of work went into making this our best release yet.
-Enjoy the new certificate and improved user experience.
+* We have added a menu item to quickly go to the WordProof settings.

 == Upgrade Notice ==
 = 3.0.0 =